-It will be the responsibility of the snow removal contractor to properly dispose of transported snow according to the Massachusetts DEP, Bureau of Resource Protection - Snow Disposal Guideline #BRPG01-0, governing the proper disposal of snow.
+It will be the responsibility of the snow removal contractor to properly dispose of transported snow according to the current Massachusetts DEP, Bureau of Water Resources - Snow Disposal Guideline, governing the proper disposal of snow.
 It will be the responsibility of the snow removal contractor to follow these guidelines and all applicable laws and regulations.
-A copy of the MA DEP Snow Disposal Guideline #BRPG01-01 has been included at the end of Section 2 for reference.

-The sites maintenance staff (or its designee) will be responsible for the clearing of the sidewalk and building entrances.
+A copy of the Massachusetts DEP Snow Disposal Guideline has been included with this Operation and Maintenance Plan for reference.
+The site's maintenance staff (or its designee) will be responsible for the clearing of the sidewalk and building entrances.
 The site may be required to use a de-icing agent such as potassium chloride (or approved equal) to maintain a safe walking surface; however, these are to be used at the minimum amount practicable.
 The de-icing agent for the walkways and building entrances will be kept within the storage rooms located within the buildings.
-Deicing agents will not be stored outside.
+De-icing agents will not be stored outside.